 No. Each year, we create a new website for submission.
-Therefore you need to create a new user account, unless otherwise informed by email.
+Therefore you need to create a new user account.

 Please note that the way you fill in your user account is exactly the way your name etc. will appear in all EERA documents, including the printed programme.
 Therefore we ask you to use the standard way of writing names, for example do not use capital letters, see below: